Visibly

+Founded in 2012, Visibly provides a mobile-based digital eye exam platform where users can complete vision tests remotely, with results reviewed by a licensed optometrist and delivered via email.

+The company does not sell eyewear but charges a fee for its testing services.
+In 2022, Visibly became the first online vision test to receive FDA 510(k) clearance in the United States.

 History

 The company as founded as Opternative in 2012 and its online vision test was launched in 2015.
 In November 2018, the company raised $9 million and changed its name from Opternative to Visibly the following month.